PSAdamH/Unit13-Work/Documentation/documentation.md

 Another thing that i had to change in the final product is the fact there was a video on each phonepage which wouldnt really work very well as the size of the video was making the video unwatchable and not clear when it came to writing or numbers.
 So i scrapped the idea, and was going to make new box or switch round the phone image and the video allowing it more watchable.

-Also, using the feed back from my peers, i had to change a couple things from the original design, such as in Aiden's feedback he states that "The fonts are hard to read".
-To fix this problem i made it so when hovering over text under a phone or the image of the phone the text changes to white allowing to be easily read.
+Also, using the feed back from my peers, I had to change a couple things from the original design, such as in Aiden's feedback he states that "The fonts are hard to read".
+To fix this problem I made it so when hovering over text under a phone or the image of the phone the text changes to white allowing to be easily read.

 I have also changed the font choice from the original design

 This website is fit for purpose and meets the requirements of the stakesholders.
 The customers have a clear and easy to under demostration of what brand and what specs each phone has, as well the rendering time is under 2 seconds keeping user interactions.
 The navigation isn't hard to understand and its easy to navigate to each phone purchase page.
 When it comes to the owners the website looks perfessional and most likely will bring in business and money as it has the newest and best iphones.
 The programmer needed for this website would be quite cheap as the code is rather simply, meaning its also very mantanible.
 Developers would be able to maintain this website quite easy, all the code is in order of what it will appear in on the screen, also the website is easily tested.
 This website would meet the owners standards.

+Another thing I would need to do is complete the pages "All Phones" and "Deals".

-Three things that i would improve:
+Three things that I would improve:

-+ One thing i would improve is the font styles and colours, The font is one of the complaints from my feed back along side the colour of the font.
++ One thing I would improve is the font styles and colours, The font is one of the complaints from my feed back along side the colour of the font.
-+
++ Another thing that I would improve is adding videos along side the specs of the phones.
++ Last thing I would improve on is making the navigation bar slightly bigger so its not so cramped